meza/ServerRedstoneBlock/README.md

 - `/srs on` : Sets the block to the on state
 - `/srs warning` : Sets the block to the warning state
 - `/srs off` : Sets the block to the off state

+## Development

+You can find the code in the Minecraft specific branches.